jayashreevreddy/todo-list-app/README.md

 🎨 Clean and user-friendly design for a seamless experience.

 Why This App?
 Staying organized is key to productivity, and the To-Do List App makes it easy and accessible for everyone.
-This project is beginner-friendly and perfect for learning the basics of web development while creating a useful tool.
+This project is beginner-friendly and perfect for learning the basics of web development while creating a useful tool

 How to Use
 Open the app in your browser or on your local machine.